sixitbb/sixit-core/README.md

 - legacy CPUs/MCUs which are not supported by more-or-less-recent stock C++ compilers (such as AVR8)

 ### Supported Compilers:
-- Clang starting from 12.x (we hope to add support starting from 10.x too, less in unlikely)
+- Clang starting from 12.x (we hope to add support starting from 10.x too, going further back in time in unlikely)
-- MSVC starting from _MSC_VER=19.32 (we hope to add support for 19.29 too, less in unlikely)
+- MSVC starting from _MSC_VER=19.32 (we hope to add support for 19.29 too, going further back in time in unlikely)
-- GCC starting from 11.x (we hope to add support for 10.x too, less in unlikely)
+- GCC starting from 11.x (we hope to add support for 10.x too, going further back in time in unlikely)

-NOT planned by ourselves, but we welcome pull requests as long as they're NOT spread all over the lib, AND you have working box to run CI on (!):
+NOT planned by ourselves ATM, but we welcome pull requests as long as they're NOT spread all over the lib, AND you have working box to run CI on (!):
-- ICX, NVCC, newer (Clang-based) XLC, any other Clang-frontend-based
+- ICX, NVCC, newer (Clang-based) XlC, any other Clang-frontend-based

 Unlikely:
-- legacy custom-frontend-based compilers, such as ICC, pre-clang-XLC, etc.
+- legacy custom-frontend-based compilers, such as ICC, pre-clang-XlC, etc.

 ### Supported OSs:
 - Linux